myk-org/homeassistant-vertex-ai/README.md

-# Vertex AI Conversation for Home Assistant
+# Claude Vertex AI Conversation for Home Assistant

-A comprehensive Home Assistant integration that brings Google Cloud's Vertex AI Gemini models to your smart home.
-This integration provides conversation AI, text-to-speech, speech-to-text, and AI task capabilities powered by Google's latest Gemini models.
+A Home Assistant integration that brings Anthropic's Claude AI models to your smart home via Google Cloud Vertex AI.
+This integration provides conversation AI and AI task capabilities powered by Claude's advanced language models through Google Cloud's infrastructure.

+## Overview

+This integration is based on the official Home Assistant [Anthropic component](https://www.home-assistant.io/integrations/anthropic/) but adapted to use Google Cloud Vertex AI instead of Anthropic's API directly.
+This allows you to leverage Claude models through your existing Google Cloud Platform infrastructure.

 ## Features

-- **Conversation Agent**: Natural language conversation using Gemini 2.5 Flash and other Vertex AI models
+- **Conversation Agent**: Natural language conversation using Claude models via Vertex AI
-- **Text-to-Speech (TTS)**: Generate natural-sounding speech from text using Gemini TTS models
-- **Speech-to-Text (STT)**: Convert spoken audio to text with high accuracy
 - **AI Tasks**: Execute complex AI-powered tasks and automation
+- **Tool Calling**: Claude can interact with your Home Assistant devices and services
+- **Extended Thinking**: Enable deeper reasoning for complex queries
+- **Web Search**: Allow Claude to search the web for up-to-date information (when supported)
-- **Multiple Model Support**: Access various Gemini models including Flash, Pro, and specialized variants
+- **Multiple Model Support**: Access various Claude models including Sonnet and Opus variants
-- **Configurable Parameters**: Fine-tune temperature, top-p, top-k, and max tokens for optimal responses
+- **Configurable Parameters**: Fine-tune temperature, max tokens, and thinking settings for optimal responses
-- **Safety Controls**: Built-in content safety filtering with configurable thresholds
-- **Cloud Integration**: Leverages Google Cloud's powerful infrastructure for reliable AI processing

 ## Prerequisites